Meal Information Frequently Asked Questions (FAQs)

 Will there be changes to supper and weekend meals?

-- Cold or ready-to-heat suppers may be picked up daily as students leave to go home; utensils will not be provided.
+- Cold or ready-to-heat suppers may be picked up daily as students leave to go home.
+Service start date is to be determined.

 - Weekend meals and/or meals for distance learning will be provided at the Grab & Go sites.